Qualifying Exam, Admission to Candidacy and the Dissertation

 7. The Graduate School requires that each dissertation be read and evaluated by at least three people.
 The number and necessary qualifications of the readers are specified by the Graduate School.

 8. Students should obtain a dissertation submission packet from the Graduate School.
 This contains several forms that the student needs to complete and submit along with four copies of the dissertation, including one copy which goes to the Graduate School and three copies which will be delivered to the Readers (all electronically).
-The CBB Registrar will deliver the 3 copies to the Readers.
 The Readers then review the dissertation and fill out a Reader evaluation form for the Graduate School.

 9. After all Reader evaluation forms have been returned to the Graduate School and any requested changes to the dissertation have been made, the CBB Director of Graduate Studies will sign a form recommending award of the PhD degree.
 Then the Graduate School Degree Committee and finally the Yale Corporation will vote to approve conferral of the degree.